 If You Go:

 If you can’t make the drive, fly through San Francisco or Denver into the Southwest Oregon Regional Airport in North Bend, the only commercial airport on the Oregon Coast.
 Lodging options in the area are plentiful, ranging from eclectic to high end.
-Spring through fall, check out the Whiskey Run Mountain Bike Trail, just south of Coos Bay — a new destination for two-wheeled adventurers of all skill levels.
-For a different view of the region, book a trip with Coos Boat Tours, which runs historic and scenic tours of the bay June through October, and weather permitting the rest of the year.
+Year-round, check out the Whiskey Run Mountain Bike Trail, just south of Coos Bay — an exciting destination for two-wheeled adventurers of all skill levels.
+It’s rideable throughout the year due to the loamy soil that allows it to absorb rainy weather and still offer a cushiony ride.